So many retailers try to sell on logic when shoppers buy based on emotion.

 I was interviewed this past week, and the host went on and on about how wonderful he thought the Apple store experience was.
 He held Apple up as his holy grail of how to sell.

 Really?
 I asked.
 Then I related my last experience when I entered the store and was asked, “Can I help you?”
 I replied, “I have a new Apple TV, and I can’t pair the second remote.”

 She answered, while still looking at the TV much of the time, “You can pair one remote and one phone or one iPad and a remote but not two remotes.”

 I would never willingly return to a store where behavior like that was acceptable.

-Unfeeling, uncaring, and clueless seems to define too many retail employees, and shoppers have noticed.
+Unfeeling, uncaring, and clueless seem to define too many retail employees, and shoppers have noticed.